First Summer Registration

 Special Circumstances for Scheduling Required Courses

 We understand that childcare, commuting, and part-time work can add stress to your very full academic schedule.
-Entering students: if you have special circumstances that you would like us to consider while scheduling your required courses, please submit your request to the Office of Academic Support Services, email@example.com, or fax, (413) 585-7994.
+If you have special circumstances that you would like us to consider while scheduling your required courses, please submit your request to the Office of Academic Support Services, firstname.lastname@example.org, or fax, (413) 585-7994.
 The deadline is within two weeks of your acceptance to the School for Social Work.
 Using the MSW Special Scheduling Request form will help expedite your request.

 Transferring and Waiving Courses